 Moderately difficult.
 You will learn lots of material, and you’ll have to use your brain and your physical skills together.
 The curriculum is thoughtfully designed and the material is delivered section by section, so you learn something and then build on it.
 Most people who come ready, rested and relaxed do very well.

-Those under 18 need a waiver signed by a parent or guardian.
-Please email us after signing up to receive the waiver.
+Those under 18 need a waiver signed by a parent or guardian in front of the instructor at the first class.
 The other requirements are as follows (from the DPS website)

 Prior to enrolling in the motorcycle safety course, minors (aged 15 – 17) must either: